-Thief; Garrett says it near the end of the second game; there's an Aesop present, and it probably sticks, though he backslides furiously throughout most of the sequel.
+Thief II: The Metal Age: Garrett says it near the end; there's an Aesop present, and it probably sticks, though he backslides furiously throughout most of the sequel.

 In both Valkyria Chroniclesgames, anyone with the "Lone Wolf" trait loses combat effectiveness when in the presence of other allies.
 Exemplified by Nils Daerden from the first game, who also has no other character to list as a "friend".

 Herschel Biggs in L.A.
 Noire before he eventually accepts Cole Phelps.